 - 4 small lamb shanks , about ¾-1 pound each; preferably local farm raised & grass-fed, at room temperature

 - 1 cup diced onion , about 1 medium

 - 1 cup diced carrot , about 1 large

 - 2 cups good quality beef stock , homemade or store bought

 - 1 cups good quality chicken stock , homemade or store bought

 - 1 tablespoon fresh rosemary , chopped (can substitute 1 teaspoon dried rosemary)

 - Take the lamb shanks out of refrigerator and let come to room temperature before cooking (about ½-1 hour).

-- Add onion, carrot, and garlic to the pan and sauté until lightly browned, 2-3 minutes.
+- Reduce heat to medium and add onion, carrot, and garlic to the pan.
+Sauté until lightly browned, about 3 minutes.
 Add wine and cook until reduced by half.
-Add beef and chicken stocks, tomato paste, and rosemary.
-Stir well and bring to a boil.
+Add beef and chicken stocks, tomato paste, and rosemary and stir well.
+Increase heat again to medium-high and bring sauce to a boil.
 Return lamb shanks to the pan, cover, and place in the preheated oven.